onuralpozkan/test_app/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Mock Rest Api for test data with Json-Server will start at port 8000.\
-Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

 #### Endpoints

 Base Url: http://localhost:8000